 Model Constitution for an Unincorporated Body or Association

+Sourced from www.charitiesregulatoryauthority.ie

 This model constitution/rules are provided for illustration purposes only.
 Not every provision of these rules will be suitable for every unincorporated charity.
 It is a matter for every charity to prepare a constitution or set of rules which takes account of the charity’s own particular needs and circumstances.
 Where necessary you should obtain your own legal advice.